django/dsf-working-groups/active/online-community.md

   - coordinate efforts for training and processes around moderation
   - provide support to improve the platforms to lighten moderation and admin workloads
   - provide training and support to the wider community on how to use the platforms effectively
-  - ensure consistency that our online Django communities are welcoming and safe spaces
+  - ensure that our online communities are welcoming and safe spaces

 - What actions are you proposing the WG be allowed to take directly?
   - Creation and management of processes related to community platforms.
 Examples of these processes include: